Estimate Time5 min

 The bottom line

-It's impossible to know how long a given pullback will last, or how deeply the market may decline.
+It's always impossible to know, in the moment, whether a given pullback will be short-lived or the beginning of a bigger downturn.
 But history shows that the stock market has eventually recovered from past downturns—even steep ones.
 Most sound long-term investment strategies are built to withstand volatility.

 If you understand your capacity to take on risk and are comfortable with your plan, there is typically no need to take action in a correction.
 If you are concerned about your portfolio's ability to weather future corrections, work with your financial professional to build or stress-test your plan.